 HRSA will use the number of unduplicated patients projected to be served in ), funding for the service area may be reduced when the service area is next competed through SAC (assuming a 3-year project period).1 (the patient projection from this application, plus other patient projections from funded supplemental applications for which the projections can be monitored in 2021 in 202target Patient Target.
 If a health center is unable to meet the total unduplicated patient SAAT to determine compliance with Eligibility Requirement 3a, which requires the patient projection to be at least 75 percent of the 1202calendar year

-you are a new or competing supplement applicant: Provide the number of current unduplicated patients and visits for each population type category to establish a baseline.
+If you are a new or competing supplement applicant: Provide the number of current unduplicated patients and visits for each population type category to establish a baseline.
 Across all population type categories, an individual can only be counted once as a patient.

 If you are a competing continuation applicant, current patients will pre-populate from the 201 UDS data.
 Provide the number of visits across the population type categories to establish a baseline.
 To maintain consistency with the patients and visits reported in UDS, do not include patients and visits for pharmacy services or other services outside the proposed scope of project.
 8